Naveenvetrivel/Sorting-Algorithm/README.md

 5. Repeat the steps 2 and 3 for all the elements in the array.
 ## Insertion Sort Algorithm:
 1. Set the first element as sorted element j.
-2. For each unsorted element X, check if current sorted element j >X.
+2. For each unsorted element X, check if current sorted element j >X .
 3. If yes, move sorted element to the right by 1.
 4. Break the loop and insert X.
 5. Repeat the steps 2 to 4 for sorting all the elements in the array.